Samuel-Njoroge/phishing-emails-analysis/README.md

 - An email from `USAA` is likely to be used in phishing.
 - `Urgent, Make Money, Important` are likely to be used in phishing emails.
 - Phishing emails are likely to be sent between `12 PM` and `1 PM`.
-- Phishing emails are likely contain lure words such as `offers`.
+- Phishing emails are likely to contain lure words such as `offers`.
 Example : `greatoffers@sendgreatoffers.com`

 ## Recommendations
 - Verify all emails before clicking any link.